JefersonS/sql-openai-chat/README.md

 ## SQL Instrospector

-This is chat running through Open AI that given a DB connection string can instrospect and run queries using natural language.
+This is a chat running through Open AI that given a DB connection string can instrospect and run queries using natural language.